 The calculation is based on the length of the completed portion of the course relative to its total length.
-Example: if the student pays \$500.00 tuition fee in advance for 40 hours of course and withdraws after 10 hours, the tuition refund would be \$375.00 (10 divided by 40=25%, 500.00 times 25% =\$125.00 tuition the school is allowed to retain).
+Example: if the student pays \$500.00 tuition fee in advance for 40 hours of course and withdraws after 10 hours, the tuition refund would be \$375.00 (10 divided by 40=25%, 500.00 times 25% =\$125.00 tuition the school is allowed to retain), plus the registration fee, books fee, and STRF fee.

 Termination - If a school is permanently closed and no longer offers instruction after a student enrolled, the student shall be entitled to a pro-rata refund of tuition.
+Please allow 45 days for refund if a student cancel.